carrierwaveuploader/carrierwave-aws/README.md

 ```

 Another item particular to fog, you may have `url(query: {'my-header': 'my-value'})`.
-With `carrierwave-aws` the `query` part becomes obsolete, just use a hash of headers.
+With `carrierwave-aws` the `query` part becomes obsolete, just use a hash of
-If you skipped the section regarding Usage, you'll want to be sure everything is configured as it's explained in that section as well.
+headers.
+Please read [usage][#usage] for a more detailed explination about
+configuration.

 ## Contributing